afourmy/pyNMS/README.md

 - [ ] Dimensioning with Maximally redundant tree
 - [ ] OSPF routing.
 - [ ] OSPF options: route leaking, multi-ABR, multi-area links, etc (RFC 5086, ...)
-- [ ] ISIS routing
 - [ ] IS-IS improvement: route leaking option (RFC 2966)
 - [ ] Load balancing for the edges of an AS.

 ## Protection
+- [x] Failure simulation system to see where the traffic is going.
+Route's protection path highlight.
 - [ ] FRR implementation for MPLS.
 A LSP can have a protection mode (Local Detour to Merge point, Local Detour to Destination, Next-Hop protection) or a user-defined back-up LSP.
 - [ ] Protection by pruning the failed link(s): dimensioning considering IGP convergence
 - [ ] Highlight the protection path with a different color
 - [ ] K-failure AS dimensioning
-- [ ] Failure simulation system to see where the traffic is going.
-Route's protection path highlight.

 ## AS
 - [x] Add to/remove from AS should be done graphically only: no need for buttons.